grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 ## Too Many URLs

-**This is an best practice alert, we strongly recommend you aggregate dynamic URLs as it will make analysis easier**
+**This is a best practice alert, we strongly recommend you aggregate dynamic URLs as it will make analysis easier**

 This alert is raised when we detect more than 500 unique URLs in your test results.
 This is commonly caused by a URL that contains a query parameter or other ID that is unique per iteration. e.g. tokens, session IDs, etc.